It’s a good day to discover more about the potential health benefits of nutmeg.

 It is said that nutmeg has sedative properties that help with health issues like insomnia.

 Nutmeg’s magnesium content aids in relaxing neurotransmitters that allow your mind to rest.
 This means that it can also improve your sleep quality.

-Drinking warm milk and a pinch of nutmeg may help you with your insomnia and sleeplessness.
+Warm milk with a pinch of nutmeg may help with insomnia and sleeplessness.

 This traditional homebrew has been used for generations.

-Nutmeg has been known to have certain properties that can help you with different digestive problems.
+Nutmeg has been known to have certain properties that can help with different digestive problems.

 It can treat indigestion and stomach ulcers.

 Nutmeg is also a good way to relieve diarrhea.